• ECTS

 • Cycle 2: the exponential model

-• Second scientific conference: limit, continuity and derivative, tools to study functions and think about the evolution of phenomena
+• Second scientific conference: limit, continuity and derivative, tools for studying functions and thinking about the evolution of phenomena

 Read more